-Amendments to this Constitution shall be initiated by the Parliament, through a concurring vote of two-thirds or more of all the members of the Parliament or by legitimate popular initiatives and shall thereupon be submitted to the people for ratification, which shall require the adoption by legally effective referendums.
-Amendments when so ratified shall immediately be promulgated by the Sovereign in the name of the people, as an integral part of this Constitution.
+1. Amendments to this Constitution shall be initiated by the Parliament, through a concurring vote of two-thirds or more of all the members of each House and shall thereupon be submitted to the people for ratification, which shall require the adoption during the Union Assembly session which is convened legally.

+2. Amendments when so ratified shall immediately be promulgated by the Sovereign in the name of the people, as an integral part of this Constitution.